Table of Contents

 Most merchants spend their days processing regular card transactions that tell the issuing bank to take money out of the cardholder’s account and put it in the merchant account.
 However, there are several different types of transactions—debits, credits, reversals, adjustments—each of which is identified with a transaction code that should be specified during authorization approval and when the transaction is submitted.
 When these codes don’t agree, there is the potential for this chargeback to result.

 Merchant error is the leading cause of this chargeback reason code.
-Where there are cases of friendly fraud where the cardholder claims that the wrong type of transaction has been processed, this chargeback is far more likely to result from genuine processing errors on the merchant’s end.
+Where there are cases of friendly fraud where the cardholder claims that the wrong type of transaction has been processed, this chargeback is far more likely to result from genuine processing errors.

 One common cause for this chargeback is unfamiliarity with the difference between transaction reversals and credits.
 A transaction reversal simply negates a pending payment transaction, but a credit actually refunds money from the merchant’s account to the cardholder’s.
 The cardholder may not notice the difference—or care—but a chargeback can still end up getting filed if the issuer notices that the transaction that was authorized does not match the transaction that was posted.